Revised August 2019

 Additional information regarding placards (posters staked into the ground) is below (see "Placard Policy").

-Rosemead Office - See dean of administration for approval.
+- Rosemead Office - See the school’s dean for approval.

-Student Union Building (SUB) – Approval from the Office of Associated Students required for posting on or in the SUB.
+- Student Union Building (SUB) – Approval from the Office of SGA required for posting on or in the SUB.

-Exceptions to these restrictions must be approved in advance by the Office of Student Development.
+Exceptions to these restrictions must be approved in advance by the Office of University Communications.